isomerpages/cris-corp/news-and-events/news/_posts/2023-11-14-post-Translating evidence based research data to transform public health at scale.md

 “Currently, there is no standardised approach to calculate and report PDC,” she added.

 Together with her team of researchers, Hui Rei developed a series of new algorithm models to quantify medication adherence using prescribed and dispensed records to generate various scores of PDC.
 Next, the study sought to introduce an appropriate method for PDC calculation specifically tailored to the Singapore context.
-In this collaboration, Dr Wong further analysed the research data and translated the insights to support in-depth research.
+In this collaboration, Yoko further analysed the research data and translated the insights to support in-depth research.

 ![](/images/Resources_News/20231114_Diabetes%20Day/AdobeStock_576475113.jpeg)       *Type 2 diabetes is often managed with the use of medication to improve and regulate the blood sugar levels of a person with diabetes.
 A common threshold for medication adherence is if the patient consumed at least 80 per cent of the medication supplied.*

 ##### **Valuable data mining**

-Dr Wong shared that data cleaning “can be tedious” because it involves trawling through volumes of data and identifying important ones for further analysis.
+Yoko shared that data cleaning “can be tedious” because it involves trawling through volumes of data and identifying important ones for further analysis.
 Yet she derives “joy from the knowledge and understanding gained from studying the data, and how dealing with real world data can lead to more evidence-based findings to impact health outcomes of patients living with diabetes.”

-For this project with Hui Rei, Dr Wong discovered that not all anti-diabetic medications are prescribed for the full duration of the measurement period, and suggested to the PI that this might be a significant factor to explore in her research.
-Dr Wong also highlighted that the pattern of dispensation and prescription in the Singapore context was different from other countries.
+For this project with Hui Rei, Yoko discovered that not all anti-diabetic medications are prescribed for the full duration of the measurement period, and suggested to the PI that this might be a significant factor to explore in her research.
+Yoko also highlighted that the pattern of dispensation and prescription in the Singapore context was different from other countries.

-“In the polyclinics in Singapore, medication is subsidised so patients are more likely to collect all the medication prescribed and hence, the ratio between prescribed and dispensed medication is very close,” said Dr Wong, who holds a PhD in Genetic and Molecular Epidemiology (GAME) and a Master’s degree in Public Health.
+“In the polyclinics in Singapore, medication is subsidised so patients are more likely to collect all the medication prescribed and hence, the ratio between prescribed and dispensed medication is very close,” said Yoko, who holds a PhD in Genetic and Molecular Epidemiology (GAME) and a Master’s degree in Public Health.

-After running comparisons on the data, Dr Wong was able to advise Hui Rei on the next steps of her research journey, for example, how the data can be interpreted or the various ways that the data can be further analysed and reported.
+After running comparisons on the data, Yoko was able to advise Hui Rei on the next steps of her research journey, for example, how the data can be interpreted or the various ways that the data can be further analysed and reported.

 ![](/images/Resources_News/20231114_Diabetes%20Day/SCRI_Dr_Yoko_Wong.jpg)*Dr Yoko Wong, Senior Epidemiologist at SCRI likens data crunching and analysis to going on a treasure hunt to uncover hidden insights from large-scale data*